dexfroz/BorneToGo/Backend/README.md

 http://localhost:4321/bornetogo/backend/cars
 ```

-Finally, note that the port 4321 used can be configured in the docker-compose.yml file.
+Finally, note that the port 4321 used can be configured in the ``` docker-compose.yml ``` file.

 ## Deployment:

 Once the project is done, and needs to be deployed e.g on a web server, java and maven need not to be reinstalled there again!
 Indeed, the docker image contains a java JRE.
-Therefore, the only files necessary for this to run are:
+Therefore, only Docker and Docker Compose are to be installed, and the only files necessary for this to run are:

 - This README
 - Dockerfile